SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/victor_contribution.md

 - Some animations related to items and items effects.
 - Art supervisor along with David.
 - I've helped Guillem with the Boss design and attacks.
+- I've been in charge of implementing the particle system.
+- I've drawn and animated all the background in the main menu / settings.
+- I've been in charge of some sound fx of the game.
+.
+I've been in charge of the video module.

 Along with other members, I've also done playtesting, some design decisions and bug fixing.